robotlolita/siren/documentation/platform-design.md

 and extrapolate from them.

-Furthermore, to make reasoning about programs simpler, and live programming feasible, most of Mermaid's functions have no side-effects, and the ones that do are explicitly marked (with a ! suffix in the message name).
+Furthermore, to make reasoning about programs simpler, and live programming feasible, most of Siren's functions have no side-effects, and the ones that do are explicitly marked (with a ! suffix in the message name).